Last Updated: October 27, 2023

 High Card is the absolutely worst possible combination according to poker hand rankings.
 If you have a High Card combination, it means you do not have any pair in your hand and not holding five consecutive cards or all cards of the same suit.

-However, you will rarely hear a player saying “I have a High Card” since it is often referred to as the highest card in the combination.
+However, you will rarely hear a player say “I have a High Card” since it is often referred to as the highest card in the combination.
 Here are a couple of examples:

 So High Card hand is actually called based on the highest card in the combination, and it is the weakest possible holding standing tall in 10 out of 10 places in the official poker hands list.